 - You’re on a budget — Nolah is about half the cost of Zenhaven and is an excellent value overall.

 - You want all natural materials — Only a few brands use all natural materials, and Zenhaven is one of them.

 - You are a back or stomach sleeper — Zenhaven is on the firmer end of the spectrum, so it’s a good choice for back and stomach sleepers.
 Even the soft side of the Zenhaven is softer than the Nolah.

 Both these mattresses have something to offer for the right sleeper, buy they’re pretty different.
-If you’re still not sure which is the better choice for you or you have other questions, please ask in the comments.
+If you’re still not sure which mattress is the best for you, check out our other popular mattress comparisons like Nolah vs Nectar and Zenhaven vs Casper.
+If you have other questions, please ask in the comments.